-- A. The IT system name and the name of the program office that owns the IT system.
-DocuSign -Enterprise Software as a Service (SaaS), Technology and Platform Services - (TPS), Office of Information and Technology (OIT), Infrastructure Operations (IO), Application hosting, Cloud and Edge Solutions (ACES) - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.

-DocuSign -E is used by Technology and Platform Services (TPS) as an eSignature (eSig) service for VA use.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
+"DocuSign Federal-Enterprise Software" as a Service (SaaS), Technology and Platform Services (TPS), Office of Information and Technology (OIT), Infrastructure Operations (IO), - Application hosting, Cloud and Edge Solutions (ACES) - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+DocuSign Federal-E is used by Technology and Platform Services (TPS) as an eSignature (eSig) service for VA use.
 This service is supported by the SaaS Solution of DocuSign and also aligns with OIT Digital Transformation, Priority 3: Business Transformation, OIT Enterprise Roadmap (2018-2024), OIT Transformation, Technology Business Management.
 The VA DocuSign -E eSignature (eSig) program office owns the DocuSign SaaS Solution.
 The purpose of DocuSign is to allow clients, or end users, to create a digital analog to a wet signature, and apply that signature to digitized documents.
 Also, the purpose is to allow customers, or direct consumers of the DocuSign services, to upload a document or form, assign areas within a document or form for a client to apply their applicable digital signature, and to utilize that signed document to fulfill the specific mission of the customer.
 100,000+ users are expected to use DocuSign.
 It will be used in tangent with eSig.
 DocuSign needs the eSig service as that ensures users are authenticated and application meet the VA requirements for non-repudiation.
 The estimated users of DocuSign could be in the millions of personnel, as it will be agency personnel requesting signatures from veterans on a variety of forms.
 There is no exact count of whom may log in, but the permissions are set within DocuSign that allow the customer to dictate exactly one person to sign a form, and that one person can only sign that form and not access other forms stored within DocuSign.
-Beginning with the Government Paperwork Elimination Act of 1998 (GPEA), the Federal government has encouraged the use of electronic / digital signatures to enable electronic transactions with agencies, while still providing a means for proof of user consent and nonrepudiation.
-To support this capability, some means of reliable user identity management must exist.

-C. Indicate the ownership or control of the IT system or project.
-VA Partnership
+Beginning with the Government Paperwork Elimination Act of 1998 (GPEA), the Federal government has encouraged the use of electronic / digital signatures to enable electronic transactions with agencies, while still providing a means for proof of user consent and non-repudiation.
+To support this capability, some means of reliable user identity management must exist. - C. Who is the owner or control of the IT system or project?